 Call to cancel at least an hour before your earliest pick-up time.
-If you don't cancel, this missed trip will be counted as a no show.
+If you don't, this will be counted as a no show.

 Only schedule trips you intend to take.
 Don't schedule trips "just in case" you need them, then cancel them at a later time.
 We understand riders will at times have to cancel trips, for example for ill health, or unanticipated events.